 1. The SAP printing program supports PDF export.

-2. A web application like Corevist is exposing PDF reviews of SAP outputs.
+2. A web application like the Corevist Platform is exposing PDF reviews of SAP outputs.

 3. The document you’re printing is an “original” in SAP’s eyes and was never printed before.